I-Foresee-U/Face-Recognition/README.md

 # Face-Recognition

-This folder contains 5 .py files and a subfolder of data.
+This "Code" folder contains 5 .py files and a subfolder of data.

 The functions in "data_processing.py" will be invoked by all the models.